 Counselling offers a safe, confidential place for young people to talk about experiences that may be confusing, painful or uncomfortable.

 These experiences may exist within their own home, community or at school.
 Typically they will be impacting upon the young person and their relationships.

 Without support young people often cope by avoiding certain situations/ withdrawl, bullying, self-harm and aggression amongst many others.

-The Spark’s Children and Young People Team (CYP) utilise a combination of therapeutic play, art therapy and talking therapy.
+The Spark’s Children and Young People Team (CYP) utilise a combination of art therapy and talking therapy.

 Counsellors establish a therapeutic relationship with the young person through acceptance, trust and empathy.
 Thus providing young people with an opportunity to express and process feelings at their own level and pace.

 This positive relationship can then be internalised by the young person and help instil a sense of competence, improved ability to form healthy relationships and re-align negative patterns of behaviour or thinking.

 All The Spark counsellors are members of the British Association for Counselling & Psychotherapy (BACP) or The British Association for Art Therapists (BAA) .